Granite: Engineering

 Engineers have traditionally used polished granite surface plates to establish a plane of reference, since they are relatively impervious, inflexible, and maintain good dimensional stability.
 Sandblasted concrete with a heavy aggregate content has an appearance similar to rough granite, and is often used as a substitute when use of real granite is impractical.
 Granite tables are used extensively as bases or even as the entire structural body of optical instruments, CMMs, and very high precision CNC machines because of granite's rigidity, high dimensional stability, and excellent vibration characteristics.
 A most unusual use of granite was as the material of the tracks of the Haytor Granite Tramway, Devon, England, in 1820.
 Granite block is usually processed into slabs, which can be cut and shaped by a cutting center.
 In military engineering, Finland planted granite boulders along its Mannerheim Line to block invasion by Russian tanks in the Winter War of 1939–40.

 Paving

 Granite is used as a pavement material.
 This is because it is extremely durable, permeable and requires little maintenance.
 For example, in Sydney, Australia black granite stone is used for the paving and kerbs throughout the Central Business District.
+Granite can be crushed using industrial equipment such as VSI or cone crusher.